-The boundaries of the Title should be confirmed.
-Your legal representative will be able to confirm all details.
+The title of the property should be confirmed by a legal representative.

 Drainage is to a septic tank.
 It is assumed that the tank is registered with SEPA.
 The position regarding age, location, condition and maintenance history should be clarified.